A general approach to enhance slope limiters on non-uniform rectilinear grids: Mathematical analysis

-To conclude, it is shown that a necessary condition for the limiter functions to lead to TVD stability on non-uniform grids is given by Eqs.~(\ref{eq:sec_math_tvd}), which are the same as Eqs.~(\ref{eq:sec_case_tvd}).
-It thusly explains why TVD stability is retained, even if the conventional slope limiters are applied with non-uniform meshes, as seen in Section~\ref{sec:case}.
+Hence (\ref{eq:sec_math_tvd}) is a sufficient condition for the limiter functions $\phi_i$ to lead to TVD stability on non-uniform grids.
+This condition is the same as (\ref{eq:sec_case_tvd}), which explains why TVD stability is retained even if the conventional slope limiters are applied with non-uniform meshes as observed in Section~\ref{sec:case}.